 19. Go snorkeling in San Juanillo Bay

-The best place to go snorkeling near Nosara is a small bay called San Juanillo Bay.
+One of the best places to go snorkeling near Nosara is a small bay called San Juanillo Bay.
 The bay is home to a coral reef home to lots of aquatic life such as pufferfish, turtles, fish, sharks, and eels.
 The water is known for its great visibility, and tours to the San Juanillo are very popular.

 Tico Tours Nosara is one of the more popular companies that run tours to San Juanillo.
 On an ATV, you’ll drive out to the beach before jumping in the water to explore with your guide.
 Spot lots of wildlife, enjoy the gorgeous white sand beach, and even sip fresh coconuts.